-In support of their argument some of the Japanese camp committees contended that the Occidental in receipt of food maintenance has more opportunity of supplementing his food allowance with money earned at casual labour than the Japanese.
+In support of their argument some of the Japanese camp committees contended that the Occidental in receipt of food Source: Nikkei Nationary 2048-46rh 37pl fortunity of supplementing his food www.nikkeimuseum.org allowance with money earned at casual labour than the Japanese.
 With this Your Commission does not agree having in mind that only unemployable Occidentals are on public assistance at the present time.